JiaoyiZhang/CARMI/README.md

 ## File structure of CARMI

-We divided the source code into four parts: construct, dataManager, func, nodes and some shared files.
-The discription of each file is introduced below.
+In this project, we include the CARMI header files, the source code of the experimental part and the baseline.
+The description of each file in CARMI's header file is as follows:

 - **include**
   - baseNode.h  *( the union structure of all nodes )*